AdarshTheki/HTML-CSS-Javascript/SHORT-NOTES.md

 1. Function declaration / normal function
 2. Function expression (function assign in variable)
-3. Arrow function in ES6
-4. Function Parameters and Default Values
+3. Function Parameters and Default Values
-5. Rest Parameters and Spread Operator
+4. Rest Parameters and Spread Operator

+5. **Arrow function (ES6+):**

+    - Do not have their own `this` context,
+    - Especially useful for short, one-line expressions.

 6. **Callback Functions:**
    Function is passed as an argument to another function and executed later.
 Commonly used to asynchronous operation such as data fetching, file reading, event handling